Charlie Chaplin Filmography Continued

 days) shows up at the end of the workday to collect his wages,

-of which he's able to retain despite her efforts.
+some of which he's able to retain despite her

 That